Synthesis is not error correction

 None of these are present in Kim et al.'s design: no decomposition (whole tasks given to agents), no explicit oracle, no decorrelation (identical prompts and tools across agents).

-• Voting is appropriate when agents produce competing complete answers to the same question.
-The scheduler's job is selection via error correction.
+• Redundant calls solving the same sub-problem need voting — the scheduler's job is selection via error correction.

 Open questions

-• Structured adversarial review (Kim et al.'s Decentralized debate) may be a third category rather than a point on a synthesis-voting spectrum.
-Debate is iterative refinement through disagreement — agents revise their outputs in response to criticism, rather than merging or selecting.
-Its 7.8× error amplification (between synthesis's 17.2× and centralized verification's 4.4×) suggests partial error-correction benefit, but the mechanism is different from both.
+• Adversarial debate (Kim et al.'s Decentralized topology, 7.8×) may be a third category — iterative refinement through disagreement rather than merging or selecting.
+Its partial error-correction benefit suggests it is somewhere between synthesis and voting, but the mechanism is different from both.

-• Can you combine synthesis and voting?
-E.g., decompose a complex task, have multiple agents attempt each sub-task (vote to select), then synthesize across sub-tasks.
-This would be the scheduling model operating with redundancy at the sub-task level.
+• Can you combine the two?
+Decompose a task, have multiple agents attempt each sub-task (vote to select), then synthesize across sub-tasks.
+This is the scheduling model with redundancy at the sub-task level.

 • MAKER's success depends on maximal decomposition making voting well-defined (single atomic answers).
-For tasks where decomposition produces sub-tasks with complex outputs, how do you define "majority agreement"?
-Semantic similarity?
-Structural equivalence?
-This is where the oracle strength question bites — you need a way to determine when two complex outputs "agree."
+For complex outputs, how do you define "majority agreement"?
+This is where oracle strength bites — you need a way to determine when two outputs "agree."

 Relevant Notes: